 3. EPP guidelines and steps

 CARE has developed a set of comprehensive guidelines for emergency preparedness planning, which provides step-by-step instructions and guidance.
-These guidelines and workbook are available at Annex 37.1 CARE Emergency Preparedness Planning Guidelines, and 37.2 CARE Emergency Preparedness Planning Workbook.
+These guidelines and workbook are available at Annex 37.1 (a-d) CARE Emergency Preparedness Planning Guidelines, and 37.2 (a-d) CARE Emergency Preparedness Planning Workbook.
 The Guidelines are to be used by all CARE offices.
 The planning guidelines include various annexes, which are referenced in the guidelines document, or included as separate annexes below.
-The annexes below also include a Section 6 Cash Preparedness Guidance Note that is not yet reflected in the EPP guidelines.
+The annexes below also include Annex 37.13 (a-d) Cash Preparedness Guidance Note that is not yet reflected in the EPP guidelines.

 See Chapter 3 of this toolkit for more information on addressing gender in emergencies in emergency preparedness, the CARE GiE guidance note series for guidance on gender in emergency preparedness, gender in brief, gender action plans & more.
 These are all also the CARE Emergency Preparedness Planning Guidelines as annexes.

 - Undertake hazard identification and risk analysis to inform the emergency prepared planning.
 Collect information on historical disasters in the country and current trends related to migration patterns, emerging conflicts, food insecurity data, etc.